thewhitetulip/web-dev-golang-anti-textbook/README.md

 - The code shouldn't be more than 80 characters wide because in the PDF versions of the book the code is invisible.
 - *Brevity is the soul of wit*, please keep the description as small as possible.
-This doesn't mean we skip it, but try to explain it in as simple words as possible.
+This doesn't mean we skip it, but try to explain it in easy language as possible.
 In such cases do explain the concept.
 - In the todo list manager which we are creating, we'll strive to implement as much functionality as possible to give a taste of practical Go programming to the reader.
 In cases where we re-implement stdlib stuff, we should